derrickobedgiu1/easypay-uganda-php-api/README.md

 ?>
 ```
 ### Disclaimer
 This package is not affiliated or endorsed by the official EasyPay Uganda Company.
-The use of EasyPay Uganda's logos and screenshots on the Payline and EasyPay website is for illustration purposes only and does not imply any official endorsement.
+The use of EasyPay Uganda's logos and screenshots on the Payline Holdings (U) Ltd and EasyPay website is for illustration purposes only and does not imply any official endorsement.
 The contents of this package are not officially maintained or supported by EasyPay Uganda.